CamStreamer/CamStreamerLib/doc/VapixEvents.md

         });
         ```

--   **connect()** - Connect to the VAPIX websocket API.
-The Websocket is reconnected in case of connection error.
+-   **connect()** - Connect to the VAPIX WebSocket API.
+The WebSocket is reconnected in case of a connection error.

     ```javascript
     connect();